Ciela2002/encrypty-chan/ENCRYPTION_DETAILS.md

 $$P(E) \approx P(K_P) \cdot P(K_F)$$

 That's a multiplicative decrease in success probability!
-If your password has a 1-in-a-million chance of being guessed, and your key file is one of a billion possible files, the combined probability becomes 1-in-a-quintillion.
+If your password has a 1-in-a-million chance of being guessed, and your key file is one of a billion possible files, the combined probability becomes 1-in-a-quintillion. and if you name your file with a long ass name IT'S EVEN BETTER!!

 ### A Note on File Format: The Devil's in the Details